cooljaya2016/cooljaya2016.github.io/README.md

 ## 17-04-2020 Friday
-I have read about moodle from this link [moodle](https://docs.moodle.org/dev/Tutorial)
+I have read about moodle from this link [moodle](https://docs.moodle.org/dev/Tutorial).
+- I have learnt the php from w3 school.
 ------------------------------------------------------------------------------------------------------------------
 ## 15-04-2020 Wednesday
  I was working on project.